 The Mumbai-based batsman scripted heroics with the bat on his debut series against the deadly West Indies in 1971.
 Indian batting heavyweight Sunil Gavaskar has rescued India from an embarrassing defeat on various occasions.
 The top-order batsman had a delightful career smashing as many as 10,122 runs at an average of 51.12.

-His decorated International stint for India saw him scoring 34 centuries including four double hundreds.
+His decorated International stint for India saw him scoring 34 centuries including four double-hundreds.
 Therefore, his retirement in 1987 was a huge blow to the batting line-up of the Indian cricket team.
-His efforts had helped the team to triumph in various matches abroad which was an unusual sight during that time.
+His efforts helped the team to triumph in various matches abroad which was an unusual sight during that time.